Articles

 Effort Estimation in a Greenfield Implementation Project

 The greenfield approach involves a complete implementation of one or more SAP systems and the processes and systems are newly configured.
 The data from the legacy ERP System is migrated to the new SAP System.
-For a greenfield implementation, the effort estimation includes four steps:

 - The existing business process of the enterprise is studied by the consultants and is recorded as the ‘AS-IS’ document.
 Through design thinking workshops, story boarding and prototyping, the customer’s requirements are recorded as the ‘TO-BE’ document.